mcore1976/antispy-jammer/README.md

 17.09.2023 - The code for Digispark/ATTINY85 + AD9833 + TPA3116/PAM8403 was changed to use pseudo-number generator ( rand() function ) for both frequency swing 24000-26000 Hz and infrasound 5Hz-25Hz and AD_SINE option on AD9833.
 This code combines both types of jamming infrasound + white noise.
 However please find that random infrasound is good only for Android based phones, for iPhones the best is to use static 45-50Hz FM modulation of ultrasound (found empirically).

 05.2024 - The code for ATTINY85 + AD9833 us using FM type modulation and swinging between 24-26 kHz.
 The frequency increases with SAW like steps with random CAP between 20-50Hz.
-Additionaly there ahre hardware differences - using COILS and MOSFET IRF4115 for separating coils.
+Additionaly there are hardware differences - using COILS and MOSFET IRF4115 for separating coils.
+Please notice that using coils, diode and MOSFET IRF is optional but may improve iPhone jamming capability.

 08.2025 - added Raspberry Pi Pico RP2040-ZERO , ESP8266 WEMOS D1 MINI , ESP32C3 SUPER MINI + AD9833 module versions because of Digispark boards shortage on the market.
+Added connection diagrams for these modules.

 IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !